techoopsie/oopsie-docs/_docs/quickstart.md

 **4.** We will start by adding a Production Site and a Origin (safetynet so other sites can't use your Site in a browser directly).
 You will find these settings in the *General Settings* panel.
 Use *Free* since that one you can use at no charge, it will be *Limited* pretty hard and should not be used in production.
 Click the pen button in the "General Settings" panel.
 For the Origin option just enter a the star character "*".

-**5.** Last thing to do before we may deploy our Site is to add at least one Application, good thing we have one!
+**5.** Last thing to do before we may deploy our Site is to add at least one Application, we add the TodoApp.
 You do this in the *Applications* panel.

 <img src="/img/add-app-to-site.png" width="550">